Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Juni 2025 18.25.27 UTC
+- WIB: Senin, 23 Juni 2025 19.58.48 UTC
-- WITA: Senin, 23 Juni 2025 19.25.27 UTC
+- WITA: Senin, 23 Juni 2025 20.58.48 UTC
-- WIT: Senin, 23 Juni 2025 20.25.27 UTC
+- WIT: Senin, 23 Juni 2025 21.58.48 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship